thedatadj/thedatadj.github.io/README.md

 # About me
-I am a Machine Learning Engineer, and Mathematician from the Dominican Republic.
-My goal is to use the power of mathematics to make a positive impact in the world.
+I am a Mathematician and Machine Learning Practitioner.
+I enjoy the way different math subsets converge to solve interesting problems in the real world, and to share about it.

-I have taught Calculus and programming in high-school and worked on several artificial intelligence projects.